Upper-Level Requirements

 Year 3

-Promotion to Year 3 is based on the successful completion of 48 credits in total, including all 100- and 200-level core KIN requirements.
+Promotion to Year 3 standing is based on the successful completion of 48 credits in total.
+BKIN students are strongly encouraged to complete all 200-level core KIN requirements in the Winter session of their second year.

 In your third year, you should aim to plan a balanced schedule that includes a mix of stream-specific courses, upper-level KIN electives (indicated as ‘UL’), as well as general electives (KIN or non-KIN) balanced across both terms.
 The proposed course sequence below provides a template that students who aspire to graduate in four years can use to structure their third year.